dechanelD/dechanelD/README.md

 - 👋 Hi, I’m @dechanelD
 - 👀 I’m interested in web an mobile application
-- 🌱 I’m currently use framework Angularjs
+- 🌱 I’m currently use framework Angular
 - 💞️ I’m looking to collaborate on angular projet
 - 📫 How to reach me dechaneldipeua@gmail.com